Sign in to continue

 • Resolution.
 TIFF supports high-resolution images up to 4,096 pixels in both width and height.
 This makes it capable of producing high-quality images.

 • Platform Independent.
-Since TIFF is a widely used format, it is accessible to read by virtually any operating system or software.
+Since TIFF is a widely used format, it is accessible and can be opened by virtually any operating system or software.

-TIFF is an ideal file format for many applications such as printing, scanning, archiving, and digital photography.
-Boasting an extensive selection of features, it offers users flexibility and reliability when working with digital images.
+TIFF is an ideal file format for many use cases such as printing, scanning, archiving, and more.
+Boasting an extensive selection of features, it offers flexibility and reliability when working with digital images.

 Now you know what is a TIFF file, let's see how to view it: